11.08.2021

 So, is it worth it?

 Knowing the experience curve and being able to place the company on the graph allows the entrepreneur to work out the size of the optimal production for his company, as well as to determine unit costs.
-Comparing oneself to competitors in the sector informs investors of the economic barrier to entry, and operating companies can develop a strategy to combat competitors.
-It should be remembered, however, that the experience curve is not the only tool and has certain limitations.
+Comparing oneself to competitors in the sector informs investors about the economic barrier to entry, and operating companies can develop a strategy to combat competitors.
+However, it is important to remember that the experience curve is not the only tool and has some limitations.

 It is worthwhile to analyze the long-term effects of decisions made in the perspective of the effectiveness of the business conducted and reference to the competition, using the experience curve.
 However, it is important to remember that the key in developing a strategy is to use various tools to verify the effects on an ongoing basis.